School Services Information (Special Education Needs Policy)

 All of the ESOL students at Union Academy Magnet School are proficient in English and receive daily English language instruction from a regular education teacher.
 Even though these students are not part of a pull-out program, teachers are still required to implement the state-mandated ESOL strategies in classroom instruction.

 Most students are already identified once they reach middle school.
 The exceptions are those students enrolling with us from out of state or private school; of course, these students can be referred for placement into ESOL at any time.
 Our guidance counselor monitors their academic progress throughout the year.
 If there are concerns, an ELL Committee meeting is held to determine further academic placement or additional accommodations.
 Students in the ESOL program must be tested yearly until the student tests out.
-The Comprehensive English Language Learning Assessment (CELLA) test is used as the annual assessment.
+ACCESS (Assessing Comprehension and Communication in English State-to-State for English Language Learners) test is used as the annual assessment.
 This test is administered between March and April.
 Union Academy’s ultimate goal is to meet the academic, social, and cultural needs of all our students.

 504 Procedures at Union Academy Magnet School